9 best pillows for side sleepers 2026, reviewed for comfort, support & durability

 In my experience, a memory foam pillow offers the kind of sculpted comfort that actually makes sense for side sleeping, while a latex pillow brings bounce and solid durability.
 Down pillows are undeniably plush (especially goose down or down alternative), but I’m all for something machine washable – because frankly, if you can’t chuck it in the wash, it’s already lost points.

-Whether you’re after a sweat-wicking cooling pillow or an anti-allergy, washable one that just gets the job done, our guide to the best pillows for side sleepers will help you find the one that actually earns its spot on the bed.
+Add in a silk pillowcase, plump your duvet, and you’re as close as it gets to that boutique-hotel level of sleep.
+Whether you’re after a luxury pillow that feels indulgent or an anti-allergy, washable one that just gets the job done, our guide to the best pillows for side sleepers will help you find the one that actually earns its spot on the bed.
 Sweet dreams!

 - My full reviews.